PageBot/PageBot/INSTALL.md

 Run `sudo python setup.py install` to install PageBot in the default Python of the OSX.
 There are some known problems here:

+* PageBot now runs entirely on Pyhton 3 and DrwaBotApp 3.
+Python 2.7 is no longer supported.

 * The default `Python` may not be the same one that DrawBotApp uses.
 On some OSX systems, there are multiple versions of Python installed, in which case PageBot may be installed with a different one.
 DrawBot then cannot find the installed PageBot.

 * Always restart DrawBotApp, as opening new libraries only takes place on startup.